 It’s the recognition and management of these costs that wind us down the path to eventual success or failure.

 For most people, perhaps other than frivolous spending, the largest opportunity costs come in the form of poor time management.
 We often indulge in over consumption, lack of production or, perhaps worst of all, long periods of dormancy.

-But while it’s certainly logical to assert that forgoing some of life’s miniature luxuries can add up to a substantial sum given a long enough time horizon, it’s a hell of a lot more fulfilling to cut the cost of opportunity in other areas of your life and give yourself the freedom to enjoy a big simmering cup of fake Italian sugary goodness on the reg.
+But while it’s certainly logical to assert that forgoing some of life’s miniature luxuries can add up to a substantial sum given a long enough time horizon, it’s a heck of a lot more fulfilling to cut the cost of opportunity in other areas of your life and give yourself the freedom to enjoy a big simmering cup of fake Italian sugary goodness on the reg.

 So before you commit to swearing off overpriced caffeine water, take stock of your day-to-day.
 Ask yourself how the bulk of your time is really spent.
 Imagine what you’d be capable of if you swore off your favorite TV show instead, and used that time to learn a new skill or start a side business.

 Imagine if you only watched two football games a week instead of four or five.
 What is the opportunity cost of tracking your fantasy team so closely?
 What’s the payout for the league champion?
 How quickly could you earn that amount if you weren’t spending your day watching garbage time touchdowns?

 It adds up.
 And the end result is thousands and thousands of opportunities lost that could have been used to build whatever life you envision.

 How many opportunities have you missed?
 How many more are you willing to give up?